 Love to swim?
 Don’t stick to the public pool!
 All across the United States, there are many natural swimming holes with unique elements.
-Whether you want to stand below a thundering waterfall, slide down a natural rock slide, or scuba inside a rock dome, you’ll be sure to find the best swimming experience of your life at one of these natural pools in the US.
+Whether you want to stand below a thundering waterfall, slide down a natural rock slide, or scuba inside a rock dome, you’ll be sure to find the best swimming experience of your life at one of these natural swimming holes in the US.

 Hamilton Pool Preserve is a little bit of heaven in the hot environment of Texas.
 The lovely pool is sheltered by a high rock on one side and offers a beautiful view of the park on the other.

 Because of the popularity of this pool, there is a limit on how many people can enter at once.
 During the peak season, you have to make a reservation in order to visit!
 Even in the off-season, there is usually about an hour’s wait before you can go in.
 Despite this, it’s definitely worth a visit to this gorgeous little natural pool.

 Address: 24300 Hamilton Pool Road, Dripping Springs, TX 78620

 Arizona’s Grand Canyon region is one of the best U.S. destinations.
 People travel from all over the world to see this breathtaking natural wonder.
 Although it’s not the most famous stop, Havasu Falls is one of the best places to pull off the highway and enjoy nature.